bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 We don't want you here!"

 Another of the tavern-goers chipped in:
-"Yeah, you tell him, Fitz!"
+"Yeah, you tell him, Blemmy!"

-*I hereby relieve you of your right to existence, you racist ankle biter*, Adrex thought to himself, as the shouting became less and less audible.
+*I hereby relieve you of your right to existence, you racist mountain fae*, Adrex thought to himself, as the shouting became less and less audible.
 Now in a foul mood, Adrex starting walking faster.

 *Why can't they just keep their face shut?* he thought as he kicked the nearby pebble.